pyoncord/Bunny/README.md

     - You can get prebuilt `.deb` files from GitHub Actions - we support rootful and rootless jailbreaks!
 * Jailed - You can get IPAs from [the thread](https://discord.com/channels/1015931589865246730/1087295482667208766) in our [Discord server](https://discord.gg/n9QQ4XhhJP) or from our [host](https://discord.k6.tf/ios/).
     - These IPAs do *not* work with AltStore!
 You should use [Sideloadly](https://sideloadly.io).

+## FAQs

+### Why Pyondetta?
+Pyondetta is a fork from a maintainer of the good Vendetta, and is still passionate to work with Discord mods.
+Since Vendetta has reached EOL, Pyondetta was created to publish what I have been working behind the scenes.

+### Pyondetta vs Pyoncord
+Pyoncord and Pyondetta is a completely different mod.
+Pyoncord is my very own mod, and is in a very WIP project

+### Discord server?
+I'm not so much of an active Discord user myself.
+Since I'm ~~*a loner*~~ alone, managing a Discord server would be tough.
+Though, I still have created [a server for Pyoncord](https://discord.gg/97QVKX4z) for the sake of support (using GitHub issues is much preferable).

 ## Contributing
 1. Install a Pyondetta loader with loader config support (any mentioned in the [Installing](#installing) section).